viresh-ratnakar/exolve/README.md

 answers to these questions.

-If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google form, for instance), then there is a *Submit* buttion.
+If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google Form, for instance), then there is a *Submit* buttion.

 When the solver enters a letter in a square, the cursor automatically jumps to